Enr1que319/Python-Challenge/README.md

 In this project we  developed a Python script that can helps a small rural town to modernize the vote counting process.
 The goal of this script is to make some calculation which are the following:

-- The total number of votes cast
+- The total number of votes cast.
-- A complete list of candidates who received votes
+- A complete list of candidates who received votes.
-- The percentage of votes each candidate won
+- The percentage of votes each candidate won.
-- The total number of votes each candidate won
+- The total number of votes each candidate won.
 - The winner of the election based on popular vote.

 #### Data